SocialBook User Guide

 The calendar UI allows you to visualize your appointments throughout the day.

-The right side of the calendar shows a timeline view of today's appointments.
+The right side of the calendar (denoted by a green rectangle) shows a timeline view of today's appointments.
 Each appointment is represented by a blue box with the person's name.
 For appointments lasting 30 minutes or more, the start time is also displayed.
 The height of the box represents the duration of the appointment.

-The left side of the calendar shows a monthly calendar view along with an agenda view that lists appointments for the next 30 days, including today (e.g., November 7 to December 7).
+The left side of the calendar (denoted by a blue rectangle) shows a monthly calendar view along with an agenda view that lists appointments for the next 30 days, including today (e.g., November 7 to December 7).
 The agenda view provides detailed information for each appointment, including the person's name and the start and end times.

 You can also navigate the calendar using these keyboard shortcuts: